JUS5570 – International Criminal Law

 Teaching

 Language of teaching for this course is English.
-This means that all communication during lectures/seminars will be in English, and all literature and auxiliary materials are in English.
+This means that all?communication during lectures/seminars will be in English, and all?literature and materials are in English.

 Examination